This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 An individual may lodge a complaint against an organisation with the PDPC at any time.
 Individuals also have a right of private action for loss or damage in respect of an organisation’s breach of the PDPA.
 However, if the PDPC has made a decision under the PDPA in respect of the breach, the private action may only commence after the PDPC’s decision has become final (ie, where there is no further right of appeal against the decision).

 As part of the accountability obligation, it is mandatory for organisations to appoint a DPO.
 The responsibility of the DPO is to ensure that the organisation complies with the PDPA by developing and implementing policies and processes for handling personal data and managing data protection-related queries and complaints, among other things.
 The DPO also plays an essential role in fostering a data protection culture among employees and communicating personal data protection policies to the various stakeholders.
 However, the legal responsibility for complying with the PDPA remains with the organisation and cannot be delegated to the DPO.

-Organisations are also required to make available the business contact information of a person who is able to respond to questions relating to the collection, use or disclosure of personal data on behalf of the organisation under the notification obligation.
+Organisations are required to make available the business contact information of its DPO (or any individual to whom the responsibility has been delegated).
+Similarly, organisations are also required to make available the business contact information of a person who is able to respond to questions relating to the collection, use or disclosure of personal data on behalf of the organisation.
 This person may also be the DPO.
-While there is no requirement that such a person must be located in Singapore, to facilitate prompt responses to queries or complaints, the PDPC recommends that the business contact information of this person should be readily accessible from Singapore, operational during Singapore business hours and if telephone numbers are used, be Singapore telephone numbers.
+While there is no requirement that such a person must be located in Singapore, to facilitate prompt responses to queries or complaints, the PDPC recommends that the business contact information of this person should be readily accessible from Singapore, operational during Singapore business hours and provide Singapore telephone numbers (where used).